Uniform Civil Code: Reactions

 Many political parties, ranging from opposition parties to the BJP's own allies in the NDA, have objected to calls for a uniform civil code by the BJP.
 Furthermore, the idea of the UCC has been opposed by many NGOs and organizations.
+Some have proposed a feminist code to replace a monolithic view, advocating for a praxis-based approach grounded in the lived realities of women's lives, optionality in governance, and an intersectional perspective.

 A group from Nagaland warned that it will burn the houses of all the 60 legislators in the state if the UCC gets implemented in the state.
 The Nagaland Transparency, Public Rights Advocacy and Direct-Action Organisation opposed the idea of the UCC, saying it will erode local customs and traditions of tribes.
 The Hynniewtrep Youth Council from the state of Meghalaya said they will request the Law Commission not to implement the UCC.

+M. K. Stalin on behalf of the Tamil Nadu government has opposed the UCC, calling it a "serious threat" over his personal views of the policy.